thisismygithubok/devops-iac-example/README.md

 # TMGM DevOps Challenge v3
-This is the necessary terraform for the TMGM DevOps Challenge v3
+This is the necessary code for the TMGM DevOps Challenge v3

 ## Basic Goals